The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 A disqualification order must be for a specified term starting from the end of the period of 21 days' beginning with the date of the order.
 It is general in effect and the court has no power to limit or specify the type of company the defendant must not be involved in the control of.

 The conviction must be in connection with the promotion, management or liquidation of a company.
-The correct test to be applied in determining whether an indictable offence was an offence in connection with the management
+The correct test to be applied in determining whether an indictable offence was an offence in connection with the management of a company

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.